mit-orcd/orcd-docs-edit/docs/recipes/basic_vasp_gcc_example.md

 ### 4. Set environment variables that are needed for compilation

-The compilation scripts that come with VASP include variables that must be set to the clusters local values.
+The compilation scripts that come with VASP include variables that must be set to the cluster's local values.
 Here we set environment variables to hold those settings.

 ```bash
 --8<-- "docs/recipes/scripts/vasp/compile_and_test_steps.sh:env-var"